 Your renal dialysis clinic should be able to see you if you need help with dialysis urgently during a power outage.
 If you have a problem getting supplies during a power outage, call HPSJ Care Coordination at 209.942.6352.
 If you are not able to get in, please call 911 in the case of an emergency.

 Insulin should be stored at 36 to 48 degrees.
-Once open, it can be stored at room temperature for up to 28 days.
-If the insulin gets too hot or too cold it can be ruined.
+Once open, it can be stored at room temperature for up to 28 days (except for Novolog 70/30 flexpen, for up to 14 days after opened).
 Keep insulin away from high heat and do not let it freeze.
 You may have to replace your insulin if you notice that:

 If you are worried about any of your meds not being safe to use or if you want a replacement, call your doctor or pharmacy.